 - If possible, drain or run all the fuel out of the tanks – purging the fuel will minimize stored fuel problems detailed above.
 Add a stabilizing additive to the tank as well before putting it up for the winter.

 - Check any belts for signs of wear and damage.
-Wash them with soap and water and dry.
+Wash them with soap and water and dry them.

 - Apply lubricant to moving parts.